 Abortion pills are prescription medication in the US.
 People can get a prescription for the pills from abortion clinics, telemedicine services and some medical offices.
 However, people are buying abortion pills from online services without a prescription.

-Without an in-person ultrasound scan, a medical provider cannot evaluate for possible miscarriage, which occurs in up to 26% of all pregnancies. https://www.ncbi.nlm.nih.gov/books/NBK532992/
+- Without an in-person ultrasound scan, a medical provider cannot evaluate for possible miscarriage, which occurs in up to 26% of all pregnancies. https://www.ncbi.nlm.nih.gov/books/NBK532992/

 What are possible abortion pill side effects?

-– A fever greater than 100 degrees
+- Sustained high fever of greater than 100.4

 Note: If you are experiencing suicidal ideation, dial 988 to reach the Suicide and Crisis Lifeline or call 911